KriVaTri/ESPHome-Update-Manager/README.md

 ESPHome device update manager for Home Assistant.

-A custom Home Assistant integration that provides a dedicated panel for managing firmware updates across all your ESPHome devices.
+A custom Home Assistant integration that provides a dedicated panel for managing ESPHome firmware updates across all your ESPHome devices.

 > **Note:** Version 1.4.0+ supports both local and external ESPHome dashboards.
 Earlier versions only support the local ESPHome add-on.